Energy policy of India: Biofuels

 Gasification of biomass yields wood gas or syngas which can be converted into carbon neutral methanol.
 Nearly 750 million tons of nonedible (by cattle) biomass is available annually in India which can be put to higher value addition use and substitute imported crude oil, coal, LNG, urea fertilizer, nuclear fuels, etc. It is estimated that the renewable and carbon-neutral biomass resources of India can replace the present consumption of all fossil fuels when used productively.
 Biomass is going to play a crucial role to make India self-sufficient in the energy sector and carbon neutral.

 A huge quantity of imported coal is being used in pulverized coal-fired power stations.
 Raw biomass can not be used in pulverized coal mills as they are difficult to grind into fine powder due to caking property of raw biomass.
 However, biomass can be used after torrefaction in the pulverized coal mills to replace imported coal.
 North west and southern regions can replace imported coal use with torrefied biomass where surplus agriculture/crop residual biomass is available.
 Biomass power plants can also get extra income by selling the Renewable Purchase Certificates (RPC).
-Central Government has made cofiring (minimum 5%) of biomass mandatary from October 2022 in all coal fired plants.
+Central Government has made cofiring (minimum 5%) of biomass mandatary from October 2022 in all coal-fired plants.

 In cement production, carbon-neutral biomass is being used to replace coal for reducing carbon footprint drastically.
+When an existing blast furnace is modified to use biomass products as its fuel, production of green steel, green hydrogen/ammonia/urea and green slag cement are feasible.